 If there’s another reason to fall in love with Cairns, it’s where you’ll be able to know ancient Australia’s true origins: the Aborigines and Torres Strait Islanders.
 These two prominent cultures date back 60,000 years ago, and several of them are now co-existing with modern times by becoming advocates of their own culture through a well-preserved sustainable tourism system that helps them showcase their civilization then and now.

-Currently, there are several widely recognised aboriginal tours that let you experience the ancient tribes’ lifestyle.
+Currently, there are several widely recognised aboriginal tours that lets you experience the ancient tribes’ lifestyle.
 Typical activities usually include hunting for livestock or fishes using primitive tools, participating in tribal dances and rituals, touring inside caves and landmarks with some of the world’s first historical drawings, or learning how to play the didgeridoo, an ancient windpipe that’s also Australia’s national instrument.

 It’s a different level of adventure, one that will make you appreciate the beauty of Australia even more.